manuka21/rfonline-strs/README.md

 # rfonline-strs
-Structures creator by me for client and rf server online version 2.2.3
+Structures creator by me for client and rf server online.